stevewitbeck/GCD_CP_REPO/README.md

 of the script to this directory.

 Load the script into R studio and press run.
 The results for each part of the assignment will be stored in objects 'Part1', 'Part2', etc.  To view the result print the object in the console.
+By default, the result from part 5 is returned as this is one of the requirements listed in the evaluation of the assignment